After five years of bouncing Eat Retreat from coast to coast, we held the sixth annual Eat Retreat on scenic Lake Delevan in southern Wisconsin.

-For four days a diverse group of food leaders gathered from places as far away as Atlanta, Portland, Houston and Montreal.
-Attendees, who are experts and influencers in their individual spaces in the food world, led each other in hands-on workshops, panels and lectures, and intimate round table conversations.
+Food leaders gathered from places as far away as Atlanta, Portland, Houston and Montreal.
+Attendees led each other in hands-on workshops, panels and lectures, and intimate conversations.

 Gathering sets the stage for the countless future projects, ideas, and collaborations that will come from the relationships formed in a particular place and time when we meet, eat, drink, and depart as changed people.Cortney Ahern, Eat Retreat Alum